Artist commissions by Dora Budor, Elaine Cameron-Weir, Giosetta Fioroni, Fabio Mauri, Ryan McNamara, Adam Pendleton and Jon Rafman

 This year’s tribute to a groundbreaking arts space is dedicated to Galleria La Tartaruga in Rome and its experimental exhibition “Il Teatro delle Mostre” (1968).
 The tribute space will change daily, with restagings of two pioneering projects by Giosetta Fioroni and Fabio Mauri, alternated with new commissions by Ryan McNamara and Adam Pendleton.

-On the green lawn outside the North Entrance, Elaine Cameron-Weir will build a military-style pillbox bunker, filled with natural and man-made materials as well as parts of her own sculptures – glimpses of which will only be possible through a discrete door.
+On the green lawn outside the North entrance, Elaine Cameron-Weir has built a rudimentary structure based on plans for a backyard air-raid shelter, the inside lit by two neon sculptures – glimpses of which are only possible through a discrete door.
 Inside the fair, Jon Rafman will transform a booth into a secret movie theater, where visitors can watch – and be watched while watching - a new video series fusing amateur 3D animation and niche genres of computer-generated erotica.
 Dora Budor will supplement the art fair's usual routine by using cinematic doubling to question perception and reality.

 2017 Tribute: Il Teatro Delle Mostre (1968/2017)

 Each year, Frieze Projects at Frieze New York features a creative tribute to an artist-run project or a gallery that has radically transformed the experience of contemporary art, including Fashion Moda (2012), FOOD (2013), Al’s Grand Hotel (2014), Flux-Labyrinth (2015), and Daniel Newburg Gallery (2016).
 This year’s tribute will be dedicated to the Galleria La Tartaruga, an experimental gallery active from the 1950s in Rome, and its influential show, “Il Teatro delle Mostre” (Theater of Exhibitions, May 6–31, 1968).